Efficiently Finding Elements: Implementing Binary Search

 Constraints

-sorted_listandtargetwill be within the range of standard integer types. - Your implementation should aim for a time complexity of O(log n), where n is the length of the
+targetwill be an integer. - The time complexity of your solution should be O(log n), where n is the length of the input list.

 Notes